centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

   Ready            True    Thu, 11 Mar 2021 14:20:25 +0100   Tue, 26 Jan 2021 17:26:36 +0100   KubeletReady                 kubelet is posting ready status
 ```

-The resulting output in Centreon could look like:
+Then the resulting output in Centreon could look like:

 ```text
 Condition 'DiskPressure' Status is 'False', Reason: 'KubeletHasNoDiskPressure', Message: 'kubelet has no disk pressure'